SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 ## Pure CSS Games - hey no blinking JavaScript

-Schechter, talk _“How to Create Pure CSS Games”_, used clever CSS tricks like checkboxes and radio-buttons and CSS animations.
+Schechter, talk _“How to Create Pure CSS Games”_, used clever CSS tricks like checkboxes and radio-buttons with CSS animations.

 Schechter ran through how he created a CSS counter for his games and animations.
 Pseudo classes, sibling selectors in conjunction with CSS animations like transform-rotate helped providing an illusion of movement - proving you do not blinking well need JavaScript.

 He did caveat-emptor this by saying he used an HTML pre-processor.
 A pre-processor takes HTML and CSS code and processes it in advance so that it renders more efficiently (quickly) on the Web.